-When engineering any kind of system, checking for defects and fixing errors early (and often) enables teams to significantly reduce the amount of downstream work added to the project, and is a surefire method to avoid multiple headaches along the way.
+When engineering any kind of system, checking for defects and fixing errors early (and often) pays dividends.
+It enables teams to significantly reduce the amount of downstream work added to the project.

-Static code analysis (or static analysis) is a software testing activity in software development, in which the source code is analyzed for constructs known to be associated with software errors or security vulnerabilities.
+Static code analysis (or static analysis) is a software testing activity in software development where source code is analyzed for constructs known to be associated with software errors or security vulnerabilities.
 When a high-risk construct is detected, the static analysis tool reports a violation for the developer to view and remediate.